rasundsbak/rtd-tutorial/docs/source/02_parameters.rst

 .. todo::
-   Todo 2.1: Endre været til mørkere hav, i tråd med det kommende pirateksempelet.
+   Todo 2.1: **RS gjør i julen:** Endre været til mørkere hav, i tråd med det kommende pirateksempelet.

 **Num_beams** Increasing num_beams lets the model explore multiple potential paths or 'beams' for the next word.
 Consequences: More beams mean the model can generate higher quality and varied text, but at the cost of computational resources and time.
 For example with low tokens you just get: "The weather today is sunny and warm." because that is the most probable "next" words.
 But with hight beam, it can result in: "The weather today is sunny and warm, making it a perfect day for a picnic.
 However, there is a slight chance of light rain in the evening."